bioc/RNAmodR/README.md

 data to assign the presence of specific modifications for an established pattern.
 The `Modifier` class is virtual and can be adapted for individual methods, whereas the type of nucleotide under investigation is specified by inheriting from the virtual `RNAModifier` and `DNAModifier` classes.
-To fixate the data processing and detection strategy, for each type of sequencing method a `Modifier` class can be developed alongside to detect  modifications.
+To fix the data processing and detection strategy, for each type of sequencing method a `Modifier` class can be developed alongside to detect  modifications.